When to get business advice

 - The Australian Taxation Office provides tax assistance and various fact sheets for small business owners.

-- If you want to start a small business, the New Enterprise Incentive Scheme (NEIS) can provide accredited small business training, business advice and mentoring for eligible people.
+- The New Enterprise Incentive Scheme (NEIS) provides accredited small business training, business advice and mentoring for eligible people wanting to start a business.

 Other advice and support